jeremyzhang1/Competitive-Coding/Fricso2016/readme.md

-These are the files for the Frisco First Bytes Contest.
+These are the files for the Frisco First Bytes Contest on October 15, 2016.